 Steampunk: Often lumped into this category though it really doesn't fit the Steampunk definition very well (its technologies more closely resemble Diesel Punk).
 Furthermore, Reeve dislikes the genre for its backward-looking-ness.

-Steven Ulysses Perhero: A girl named Oneone Zero grows up to be brilliant at building and programming Cyborgs.
-And yes, Oneone Zero is her actual birth name — though it's not uncommon for characters in this setting have names based on products or concepts from the 21st century (the civilization of the "Ancients," from their perspective).
+Steven Ulysses Perhero: A girl named Oenone Zero grows up to be brilliant at building and programming Cyborgs.
+And yes, Oenone Zero is her actual birth name — though it's not uncommon for characters in this setting have names based on products or concepts from the 21st century (the civilization of the "Ancients," from their perspective).